dannfirefight322/Mobile/README.md

 # Daniel's Photography
-### This is a Personal website dedicated to my photography.
+### This is a personal website dedicated to my photography.